JonasFrey96/ASL_leonhard_euler/readme.md

 ###  Scheduling Jobs Using Playbooks

-At first habe a look into the offical documentation (https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html)
+At first have a look into the official documentation (https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html)

 Example Playbook `(ansible/queue_jobs.yml)`: